stjude-rust-labs/sprocket.bio/subcommands/config.md

 interrogated using the `config` subcommand.

-`sprocket config init` generates a default configuration object and prints it to standard out — you can use this as the basis for a Sprocket configuration file.
+`sprocket config init` generates a default configuration object and prints it to standard out — you can use this as the basis for customizing a Sprocket configuration file.

 `sprocket config resolve` loads configuration in [the order specified on the configuration guide](/user-guides/configuration.md#load-order) and